keiththarp/day-by-day-planner/README.md

 **Acknowledgments and Credits**

 * Thanks to Scott, Mike, & Bobby for being a great and ever patient education team!
-* Thanks to Tiffany for inspiring me to dig deeper into the Moment.JS docs and to take more advantage of the tool.
+* Thanks to Tiffany for inspiring me to dig deeper into the Moment.JS docs and to take more advantage of the tool!
+* Thanks to Molly for pointing me toward the correct rock to look under for my time block updating issue!
 * Tons of thanks to the several different study groups that helped keep the problem solving juices flowing this week.